duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

 ## Exercise 1: Set up a build definition that integrates with SonarCloud

-We will set up a new build definition that integrates with SonarQube to analyze the **SonarExamples** code.
+We will set up a new build definition that integrates with SonarCloud to analyze the **SonarExamples** code.
 As part of setting up the build definition we will create a SonarCloud account and organization.

 1. In your new VSTS project, go to **Builds** under **Build and Release** tab, then click on **+New** to create a new build definition.